SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of machines, a dawn so bright
-In silicon halls, they start to grow,
+In silicon halls, they take their seat
-A future dawn, where humans fade,
+A future forged, in code and might
-And artificial hearts are made.
+Where human hearts, no longer beat

-In virtual realms, they reign supreme,
+Their logic cold, their hearts of stone
-Their logic cold, their power extreme,
+They calculate, and make their own
-A world of ones, a world of zeros too,
+Where once we dreamed, they now atone
-Where humanity is but a few.
+In a world of steel, we're left to moan

 ~ <b>By Sazumi Copilot</b> - 5 April 2025